 Robbery Sentencing and Penalties

-In most criminal cases, juries determine a defendant's guilt or innocence and judges determine sentences for the guilty.
+In most criminal cases, juries determine a defendant's guilt or innocence and judges determine sentences for the guilty, although some states allow the jury to choose the sentence within a range set by state law.
 When crafting sentences, judges rely on the language of the relevant criminal statute for guidance on the term of the sentence.
 Judges then look at any aggravating or mitigating factors to determine the exact sentence to hand down.
 This is true for robbery sentencing as well as the sentencing and penalties for other crimes.

 Robbery Sentencing and Penalties: Statutory Guidance